Trump Assassination Post Puts Defiant State Senator On Path For Removal

 Parson also said that as the lieutenant governor, he has “the ability and the right” to call on the rest of the senate body to remove her from office.
 This is his plan if Chapelle-Nadal still refuses to resign.
 Wanting Chapelle-Nadal to resign goes even a bit higher in rank, as the governor of Missouri also took to social media saying he believes she should step down.
 The governor’s post from Facebook is seen below.

 When Chappelle-Nadal was asked about her prospects of stepping down, she was not only defiant, but some might say she sounded as if she was on the cusp of pulling some of her colleagues down with her.
-She said she’s not going anywhere and then she offered up,
+She said she’s not going anywhere and then she offered up the following.

 “No. Absolutely not.
 I told people if there are legislators cheating on their wives and smoking marijuana in their offices and they’re not being asked to resign, but I am for a mistake I made and owned up to.”